-Good Neighbor Trail - Hernando County - 10-mile trail east from Brooksville to Withlacoochee State Trail.
-The 6-mile extension of the trail to the Withlacoochee State Trail was completed in September 2018.
+Good Neighbor Trail - Hernando County - 10-miles east from Brooksville, through the Withlacoochee State Forest to link with the Withlacoochee State Trail.
 C2C status: Complete

 Withlacoochee State Trail - Hernando, Citrus and Pasco Counties, 46 miles.
 A short portion of the trail will be part of the Coast-to-Coast Trail between the Good Neighbor Trail and Van Fleet State Trail.
 C2C status: Complete

 Van Fleet State Trail - Polk, Lake, Sumter Counties - Totally rural 29 mile rail-trail with one curve and no hills through the Green Swamp.
-A short portion of the trail will be part of the Coast-to-Coast Trail between the Withlacoochee and South Lake Trails.
+A short portion of the trail will connect from the Coast-to-Coast Trail to the Mabel Trailhead.
 C2C status: Complete

-South Lake Gap, 15 miles (Van Fleet State Trail to South Lake Trail).
+South Lake Gap, 5 miles (Mascotte to South Lake Trail).
 C2C status: Design

 South Lake Trail - Lake County - Runs 13 miles from Clermont east to connect with the West Orange Trail as part of the Coast-to-Coast Trail.
 C2C status: Complete

 West Orange Trail - Orange County - This is a 22 mile, world-class rail trail through urban and suburban sections of Orange County.
 It's part of the Coast-to-Coast Trail from the South Lake Trail to the Clarcona-Ocoee Connector Trail.
 C2C status: Complete

 Clarcona-Ocoee Connector Trail - Orange County - A link from the West Orange Trail at its Apopka-Vineland Outpost to the Clarcona-Ocoee connector is complete (2/10 mile).
 The Connector then runs 1.5 miles to N. Hiawassee Road.
 C2C status: Complete

 Seminole Wekiva Trail - Popular 17-mile Seminole County trail, part of the Coast-to-Coast Trail from its south terminus at the Orange County line to the bridge over I-4 at Lake Mary.
 C2C status: Complete